 a.
 Gardeners are responsible for contributing 8 hours per plot each year for the common areas of the garden (not inside your plot).
 Completing, recording, and reporting hours are your responsibility.

 b.
-Tasks for common areas include: weeding paths, putting down wood chips, maintaining compost bins, layering and turning compost, fence repairs, tool repair and maintenance, weeding & watering the herb garden, maintaining and winterizing the irrigation system, cleaning chairs & picnic tables, creating garden art, organizing educational programs, holding potlucks, participating in holding plant sales &/or bake sales.
+Tasks for common areas include: weeding paths, spreading wood chips, maintaining compost bins, layering and turning compost, fence repairs, tool repair and maintenance, weeding & watering the herb garden, maintaining and winterizing the irrigation system, cleaning chairs & picnic tables, creating garden art, organizing educational programs, holding potlucks, participating in holding plant sales.

 c.
 Gardeners are responsible for recording their volunteer hours.
 Volunteer hours can be recorded on the log form in the shed or reported by email to the head of the Pea Patch Committee.
 The Mirrormont Pea Patch Committee will be monitoring and compiling the volunteer hours throughout the garden season.